jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/identifiers/board-id.rst

 The board ID is set by the rotary switch value (4-bit from 0 to F/15) on the logic boards FPGA1394 (see :ref:`board-id-selector`).
-Each ID which should be unique among the daisy-chained controller boards.
+Each ID should be unique among the daisy-chained controller boards.
 The board ID should have been set during manufacturing based on the arm type using the :ref:`default-board-ids`.
-Not all Research Kit come with the ECM, PSM3 or SUJ but the board IDs should be reserved nevertheless.
+Not all Research Kits come with the ECM, PSM3 or SUJ but the board IDs should be reserved nevertheless.
 PSMs on da Vinci Standard come with color stickers, so might be identified by their color: yellow (PSM1), green (PSM2) and red (PSM3).

+.. _default-board-ids:

 Default board IDs
 #################